 The Naturist Foundation is the successor to the North Kent Sun Club, founded near Dartford in 1948.
 The North Kent Sun Club moved to Brocken Hurst in the winter of 1958/59, and in 1976 The Naturist Foundation became a registered charity.
 At the beginning of 2019 a new charity was established, remaining in the name of The Naturist Foundation but as a charitable incorporated organisation (CIO); this replaced the former charity.

-There are currently four sun societies, to which each contributor is assigned on registration depending on their home location; they are the Bromley, Kent, Northern or Southern Sun Societies.
+There are currently four sun societies (Bromley, Kent, Southern and Northern), to which each associate member is allocated to on registration depending on their home location.
+These sun societies provide support to the Naturist Foundation’s associate members.
 Each Sun Society holds an annual general meeting at which officers are elected, e.g. a chairman, treasurer, and secretary; in addition, a sports representative and social representative are elected.
 Everyone is most welcome to attend their sun society meeting and advance notice of date and time will be advised.

 Working with other associations